equivalentideas/home/_posts/2014-02-17-approaching-principles-for-independent-archives.markdown

 Small projects are best positioned to engage focused communities.
 They should also be open, thoughtfully networked and encourge the potential for widespread access.

 Striving for universal accessibility and trying to engage a mass audience are very, very different things.
-Its easy for unfunded volunteer projects to stretch themselves too thin.
+It’s easy for unfunded volunteer projects to stretch themselves too thin.
 A multitude of networked approaches, overlaping in time and well as topic, will reach the furthest.

 <figure id="figure-4" class="quote">
     <blockquote>